alexjlockwood/AndroidDesignPatterns/_posts/2017-11-22-nested-scrolling.md

 }
 ```

-There is still one more bug that we need to fix, shown in **Figure 5**:
+And we're done!
+Well... almost. **Figure 5** shows one more bug that we still need to fix:

 <!-- Figure 5 -->